Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Further reading and concluding remarks

 \hrule

-{\bf Acknowledgments.} This survey is mainly based on two courses on ``Mathematics of deep learning'' that the author designed and gave at The University of New Mexico in Fall 2021 and at Uppsala University, Sweden, in Spring 2022.
-The author would like to thank all students and researchers who actively participated in class and colleagues and collaborators who contributed to the survey through interesting discussions.
-The author is also indebted to Gunilla Kreiss for the support she provided during a one-month visit to Uppsala University.
+{\bf Acknowledgments.} This survey draws heavily from the selected topics course on {\it Mathematics of Deep Learning} offered by the second author at The University of New Mexico and Uppsala University, Sweden, from 2021 to 2024.
+It also incorporates insights from the PhD dissertation of the first author.
+The authors express their gratitude to all the students and researchers who actively participated in these courses, as well as to colleagues and collaborators whose valuable discussions contributed to the development of this survey.
+The second author would like to extend a special thanks to Dr. Gunilla Kreiss for her support during several visits to Uppsala University.